R-D-menasheof/mcp-debug-hub/README.md

   - **Default:** `"localhost"`

 - **`mcpDebugHub.autostart`**
   Automatically start the MCP server when VS Code opens.
 When disabled, use 'MCP Debug Hub: Start Server' command to start manually.
+This setting can also be toggled directly from the MCP Debug Hub status view.

   - **Type:** boolean
   - **Default:** `false`